DaneVinson/scarredworld/markdown/city.md

 # Nexus, City of Coins [NG]
 [Scarred World](./scarred-world.md) > Nexus, City of Coins

 Nexus a is port city with a population of approximately 200K.
 Commonly called the City of Coins its culture and politics are dominated by trade and commerce.
 Nexus is located between its two primary trading partners, the cities of [Spire](./trade-partner-1.md) and [Karrgerra](./trade-partner-2.md).
 Its chief exports are the [Poof Wafers](./poof.md) created by the [Benevolent Benefactors](./feeders.md), wondrous items created by [Magnus Arcana](./wizards.md) and all manner of exceptional inert items created by the [Tradesmen's Guild](./tradesmen.md).
-Primary imports are [The Green](./green.md) and the elixirs of Spire and [Steel Paste](./steel-paste.md) and the Dwarvish steel of Karrgerra.
+Primary imports are [The Green](./green.md) and the elixirs of Spire and [Steel Paste](./steel-paste.md) and Dwarvish steel from Karrgerra.

 [Map](../images/city-of-coins-map.png)